Parul-mahajan/Prompt-Library/BestPractices/PromptEngineeringBestPractices/DifferentPromptingTechniques.md

 4. Finally, create a migration timeline with minimal downtime
 ```

-## 3. Intent-Context-Task Prompting
+## 3. Use Case-Context-Task Prompting
+*This technique provides a clear use case, context, and task to guide the AI in generating a focused and relevant response.*
 ```
-Intent: To create a migration plan for a monolithic application to microservices on AWS.
+Use case: To create a migration plan for a monolithic application to microservices on AWS.

 Context: We have a monolithic Java application serving 10,000 users that has become difficult to maintain and scale.